- 1. Explore White Beach

 This high-altitude activity is a combination of sailing and surfing.
 It allows you to ride the waves on a surfboard with a sail attached.
 The wind becomes the instrument for the surfboard to propel forward.

-Whether you're a beginner or an advanced windsurfer, you'll surely enjoy this one of a kind activity in Boracay.
-You may opt to take lessons too from legit instructors if you want to treat windsurfing as a sport.
+Whether you're a beginner or an advanced windsurfer, you'll enjoy this one-of-a-kind activity in Boracay.
+You may opt to take lessons from instructors if you want to treat windsurfing as a sport.

 They'll not only give you guidance and instruction, but they'll also provide you with the gear and equipment you'll need.
 Once you get the hang of it, you'll find yourself addicted to this exhilarating sport.

 If neither windsurfing nor kiteboarding is your cup of tea, go parasailing.
 Get whisked into the sky by a vibrantly colored parachute when you join a Boracay parasailing tour!

 Not only is it a great way to enjoy the wind and sea, but it will also give you a spectacular birds-eye view of Boracay.
 You might even get dipped into the water while the speedboat pulls the parasail through the wind!